What Car Dealerships Can Do to Protect Sensitive Customer Data

 Therefore, keep staff up to speed on this risk.
 Actually, it goes a long way in preventing disaster for your Florida dealership.
 Really, email and general online security are effective starting points.

-Establish A Comprehensive Shredding Policy
+Comprehensive Shredding Policy

 Perhaps, your Florida facility doesn’t already do document shredding.
 If that’s the case, now is the time.
 Consider wayward documents with sensitive information.